LittleDTLe/VapeProductQuiz/ReadMe.md

 - **Default Attribute Toggle:** Add a checkbox to easily toggle between using default attributes or custom.
 - **Uninstall Script:** Add Cleanup Options on Plugin Uninstall.
 - **WooCommerce Activated Script:** Script that checks if WooCommerce is activated.
+- **Modularisation of Admin File** Modularise class-vv-admin.php file.

 ---

 ## Currently Working On

 - [x] **Multi-Lingual Support:** Add Localization to settings page.
+- [x] **Dynamic Cascading Filters:** Add Ajax Dropdown Filter logic to the quiz, so that there are no Zero Result Pages.

 ---